MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/java.md

 ### Customize Maven

-#### Adjust the build path
+#### Customize the build path

 Adjust the `mavenPomFile` value if your `pom.xml` file isn't in the root of the repository.
 The file path value should be relative to the root of the repository, such as `IdentityService/pom.xml` or `$(system.defaultWorkingDirectory)/IdentityService/pom.xml`.

-#### Adjust Maven goals
+#### Customize Maven goals

 Set the **goals** value to a space-separated list of goals for Maven to execute, such as `clean package`.

-For details about common Java phases and goals, see the [Maven documentation](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).
+For details about common Java phases and goals, see [Apache's Maven documentation](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).

 ## Build your code with Gradle